-A REALFire assessment typically takes two to four hours, and property owners or caretakers are expected to be home for the duration of the assessment.
+A REALFire assessment typically takes one to two hours, and property owners or caretakers are expected to be home for the duration of the assessment.
 Following the assessment, property owners will receive a report that lists required mitigation actions specific to their property.
 The list of required actions must be completed in order to earn a REALFire certificate.

 What does a REALFire certificate mean?

 A REALFire certificate acknowledges a property owner’s completion of their required mitigation actions.
 It does not guarantee that a home will survive during a wildfire event.
 A certificate is issued/sent to the property owner upon successful completion of all required mitigation actions (as outlined in the assessor’s report), and an on-site follow up inspection.

 REALFire property assessors are fire professionals working within your area.
 Whenever possible, the program utilizes wildfire mitigation specialists from your local fire district or Eagle County.